Voresh/voresh.github.io/quotes.md

 ## Alan Kay
 > Unfortunately, inheritance—though an incredibly powerful technique—has turned out to be very difficult for novices (and even professionals) to deal with.

+## John Carmack
+> It is not that uncommon for the cost of an abstraction to outweigh the benefit it delivers.
+Kill one today!